MubeenaHussain/Portfolio/README.md

 Welcome to my Portfolio guide where I walk you through all of my data analytics projects and case studies.

-Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/mubeena-hussain-a357b920b) to ask anything about my projects!

 ## :books: Table of Contents

 - [SQL](#sql)